CK-33/Electrical_Engineering_Codes/README.md

 # Electrical_Engineering_Codes
 This repository contains several mathematical codes in context of Electrical Engineering.
-The codes are made by myself and produced in MATLAB for mathematical performance.
+The codes are made by myself and produced in MATLAB or Python for mathematical performance.
 The folders are divided by course area, so:

  - Control Theory
  - Electronics